Cavo Tagoo – Cosmopolitan hotel on the north edge of Mykonos Town with a full-service spa, indulgent dining, and stylish rooms, suites, and villas.

 - Ages: Cavo Tagoo is open to guests of all ages, but there are no amenities or facilities for children and most rooms are designed for 2 to 3 people.
 Guests tend to be couples from the US, Europe, and the Middle East who are celebrating a special occasion or are on a romantic getaway.

-- Beach: The nearest beach to Cavo Tagoo is a small beach at the Old Port, a 10-minute walk (800m) south.
+- Beach: The nearest beach to Cavo Tagoo is a small beach at the Old Port (800m south).
 Though it is an unorganized beach with no bar or restaurant service, there is a lifeguard there and it’s just a few steps to several casual restaurants and bars.
-The next closest beach is Agios Stefanos about a 4-minute drive north (2km).
+The next closest beach is Agios Stefanos about 2 km north.
 This is a partially organized beach with a lifeguard and beach clubs at the north end.
-The closest fully organized beach is at Ornos, 4.5 km away (13-minute drive).
+The closest fully organized beach is at Ornos, 5 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs with sunbed and umbrella rentals.
-Ornos Beach and several other great beaches on Mykonos’ south end (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika, just a 7-minute drive from the hotel.
-Or catch the bus from the Old Port, a 9-minute walk (700m) away, to reach the northern and eastern beaches, which tend to be less crowded: Panormos, Elia, Kalo Livadi, and Kalafati.
+Ornos Beach and several other great beaches on Mykonos’ south end (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika, just a few minutes’ drive from the hotel.
+Or catch the bus from the Old Port (700m) to reach the northern and eastern beaches, which tend to be less crowded: Panormos, Elia, Kalo Livadi, and Kalafati.

 - View: Classic Rooms have partial sea views; all other rooms, suites, and villas boast full sea views.